Hube2/acf-options-page-adder/README.md

 ##Field Group Duplicator

-Automatically duoplicates field groups so that you can use the same field groups multiple times without the need to manually duplicate and modify all the field names in the group.
+Automatically duplicates field groups so that you can use the same field groups multiple times without the need to manually duplicate and modify all the field names in the group.

 * Copy a field group to muliple options pages